 Generally, anonymous reporting is employed only for whistle-blowing.
 And whistle-blowing is typically associated with grave issues in the organization.
 Incidents, on the other hand, whether grave or silly, are valuable sources of lessons and improvements for the organization.
 Secondly, coming from a computing background, we understand that genuinely anonymous is somewhat difficult to guarantee.
 It is usually possible to narrow it down to a small list of people!
 But not everyone realizes this.
 So we did not want to design a solution that would potentially blindside a staff.
 After all, the only guaranteed way to drive away any fear of repercussions is to build trust.

 The other problem with anonymous reporting is: we cannot enable many user-friendly and time-saver features like multi-stage captures, draft retrievals, and the like.
 We are forcing the user to fill in a, typically, long incident form in a single sitting.
-Hospital staff is usually amongst the most time-crunched workers ever.
+Hospital staff are usually amongst the most time-crunched workers ever.
 Expecting them to block off time to report incidents will deter them from actually reporting any minor or near-miss incidents at all.
 For the organization, though, the near-miss or minor incidents are where the wealth of inputs are lost.
 Additionally, the quality managers and investigation teams do not have any starting point for conducting further assessments on the incidents — assuming they do not know who reported the incident.

 At QUASR, we aren’t thrilled with anonymous reporting.
 We strongly feel that making incident reporting anonymous does not enable our customers with the right tools to improve their overall culture.
 After many discussions internally and externally, we arrived at what we call the “pseudo-anonymous” reporting or the “Protect” feature.
 This feature is available as standard and out of the box for all our enterprise customers.
 Lite does not support this feature.
 For Basic, we will wait to hear from you before enabling support for this feature.